junxit/us-congress-bills-115/metadata.md

 - 2017-03-02 — Introduced in Senate
 - 2017-03-02 — Read twice and referred to the Committee on Environment and Public Works.
+- 2017-03-28 — Committee on Environment and Public Works Subcommittee on Fisheries, Water, and Wildlife.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-12.
+- 2017-04-05 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2017-05-17 — Committee on Environment and Public Works.
+Reported by Senator Barrasso with an amendment in the nature of a substitute.
+With written report No. 115-71.
+- 2017-05-17 — Committee on Environment and Public Works.
+Reported by Senator Barrasso with an amendment in the nature of a substitute.
+With written report No. 115-71.
+- 2017-05-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 89.